 Our young, vibrant faculty consistently earn prestigious teaching awards, attesting to their investment in your learning.

-Students who major in management may continue their professional development with careers like the following:
+Students who major in management may continue their professional development in the following careers:

 "I chose the Management major because I would like to one day own a portfolio of businesses.
 The Management major allows me to take classes from all areas of business that are relevant to this goal.
 The most interesting thing I did during my work term with Federated Co-operatives Limited was traveling around Western Canada performing analysis on a multi-million dollar potential acquisition."